-Fostering Inclusion, 1 Meeting at a Time
+Fostering Diversity and Inclusion in the Workplace, 1 Meeting at a Time

 Late last year I took a bit of a hiatus from writing.
 Work was busy, life was stressful, and the relentless bombardment of global, national, and local news was wearing me down.
 I was running at full speed at work and not running nearly enough in real life.

 Luckily, I was in a fortunate enough position where I could take an actual break.
 I didn’t have this ability (or at least didn’t exercise it) very often earlier in my career, but this year I had a chance to step back and reflect on what I want to do differently.
 I realized there are things that I can change to make both me and my team happier and more successful at work.